bitnbytesio/que-it/README.md

 }
 ```

 By using this boot file, you will be able to use mongoose models in you jobs.
+Make sure to require used models (populate models also) in job files otherwise mongoose will throw "MissingSchemaError: Schema hasn't been registered for model" this error.

 For more configuration, read <a href="https://github.com/OptimalBits/bull">Bull</a> documentation.